cloudmesh-community/book/latex/section/doc/graphviz.md

 	dot -Tsvg filename.dot -o filename.svg
 	dot -TPDF filename.dot -o filename.pdf

-For inclsion in latex documents we recommend you create PDF output as it has a much better quality and is maller in size than png.
+For inclusion in latex documents we recommend you create PDF output as it has a much better quality and is smaller in size than png.

 ## The Dot Format